Convened by: Patricia Reed, Jonathan Middleton

-Or Gallery Berlin is pleased to present Isabell Lorey in The Government of the Precarious.
-Insecurity, Virtuosity, Exodus, for the eighth in our speaker series Inclinations hosted by Patricia Reed.
+Or Gallery Berlin is pleased to present Marina Vishmidt in Speculating with the Duck of Doubt?, for the third of our speaker series Inclinations hosted by Patricia Reed.

 A monthly speaker series at Or Gallery Berlin, hosting philosophers, artists, curators, and…

 The presentation of work revolves around the posing of a question that is the thrust of a guest’s activities.
 It goes without saying that questions may not be answered, but are grappled with in their unresolvability.
 An inclination is the force of attraction to a question (without a straightforward response), yet also to each other, as a community who partakes in a common quest(ion).

 Hosted by Patricia Reed.

 # Arriving at a question is already a departure.

 # Arriving at a question in thought or activity is also the creation of a trajectory, of inclining oneself towards an unknown goal, yet not without direction.

 # A question inclines a departure in a particular way, but a question itself is generic – it propels all modes of seeking some thing.
 Questions possess the force of bending and swerving ideas/action.